 Total annual payments under the CCBHC QBP program shall not exceed 8.5 percent of statewide aggregate CCBHC Medicaid expenditures.
-In the event the sum of individual CCBHC Quality Bonus Payments each year exceed this measure; all such awards shall be reduced in proportion to this aggregate limit.
+In the event the sum of individual CCBHC QBP each year exceed this measure; all such awards shall be reduced in proportion to this aggregate limit.

-CCBHC QBP payments will be contingent upon the availability of state and federal funding.
+CCBHC QBP payments will be contingent upon the availability of State and Federal funding.

-Section 600-1.17 Application and Approval Process for CCBHC established under federal demonstration.
+Section 600-1.17 Application and Approval Process for CCBHC Established under Federal Demonstration

-A CCBHC, previously established under the federal CCBHC demonstration awarded by the state, that wishes to continue operating, or such provider seeking to obtain a CCBHC license, shall submit an application to the Offices seeking an operating certificate under this Subpart.
+A CCBHC, previously established under the Federal CCBHC demonstration awarded by the State, that wishes to continue operating, or such provider seeking to obtain a CCBHC license, shall submit an application to OMH and OASAS seeking an operating certificate under this Subpart.

-In order to prevent treatment and services disruption and provide for a seamless transition for CCBHCs previously established under the federal demonstration to certification under this section, effective upon adoption of this section, the Offices jointly designate CCBHCs previously established under the federal demonstration to continue to operate as a CCBHC and be reimbursed a cost-based Medicaid rate, subject to continued provider compliance with the New York State CCBHC Provider Manual and SAMHSA CCBHC Certification Criteria available for public inspection at https://omh.ny.gov/omhweb/bho/ccbhc.html.
+In order to prevent treatment and services disruption and provide for a seamless transition for CCBHCs previously established under the Federal demonstration to certification under this section, effective upon adoption of this section, OMH and OASAS jointly designate CCBHCs previously established under the Federal demonstration to continue to operate as a CCBHC and be reimbursed a cost-based Medicaid rate, subject to continued provider compliance with the New York State CCBHC Provider Manual and SAMHSA CCBHC Certification Criteria available for public inspection at https://omh.ny.gov/omhweb/bho/ccbhc.html.

-(3) Such designation is provisional and will expire on the 90th calendar day after the date that the notice of adoption of final OMH and OASAS CCBHC regulations is published in the New York State Register.
-Such designation shall be extended, as necessary, for any CCBHCs previously established under the federal demonstration that apply, on or before such 90th calendar day, for certification as a CCBHC under this Subpart, until such certification application is approved or disapproved.
+Such designation is provisional and will expire on the 90th calendar day after the date that the Notice of Adoption of final OMH and OASAS CCBHC regulations is published in the New York State Register.
+Such designation shall be extended, as necessary, for any CCBHCs previously established under the Federal demonstration that apply, on or before such 90th calendar day, for certification as a CCBHC under this Subpart, until such certification application is approved or disapproved.